BenjiG70/ClimaCore/README.md

 `node path/to/your/database/folder/database.js`

-Setup automatic start aufter boot of the DB Server
+### Setup automatic start of the DB server after boot
+build a file for the database service
 `sudo nano /etc/systemd/system/dbserver.service`

+write your paths and user into the file
 ```
 [Unit]
 Description=Start Database Server via JavaScript